Foundation for Psychology in Ohio

 - Honorarial Gifts recognize living mentors, colleagues, friends and family members who have inspired and supported.
 An Honorarial Gift is an ethical option for clients who want to give their therapist a gift to say ‘thank you.’
 You may request a supply of Honorarial Gift envelopes from PSYOHIO.

 - The Leave a Legacy Program recognizes people who have made estate plans that include gifts to PSYOHIO and acknowledges bequests received.
+Read a testimonial from one of our members about planned giving.

 The Foundation Board: